Resources

 The Graduate Pathways to Success program in Graduate and Postdoctoral Studies offers a palette of non-credit workshops, seminars and other activities designed to develop some of the skills and competencies needed to thrive as professionals and to make meaningful contributions to society.

-We guide UBC researchers and their partners through the most effective channels, including patenting and licensing, venture building or forming new partnerships with industry, government, non-profit or community groups.
+These units guide UBC researchers and their partners through the most effective channels, including patenting and licensing, venture building or forming new partnerships with industry, government, non-profit or community groups.

 Mitacs offers a range of opportunities.
 Accelerate supports postdoctoral and student research internships that help businesses and not-for-profit organizations reach their goals and achieve results.
 Business Strategy Internships are for students and postdocs developing innovative projects to help organizations thrive.
 Training provides professional skills development courses.
 Globalink helps students and fellows to take their research abroad by offering travel funding between Canada and several international partners.